Saia (NASDAQ:SAIA) PT Raised to $250.00 at Raymond James

-Saia (NASDAQ:SAIA) had its price target boosted by Raymond James from $215.00 to $250.00 in a report released on Thursday, Price Targets.com reports.
-The firm currently has an outperform rating on the transportation company’s stock.
+Saia (NASDAQ:SAIA) had its price objective boosted by Raymond James from $215.00 to $250.00 in a research note issued to investors on Wednesday, Benzinga reports.
+Raymond James currently has an outperform rating on the transportation company’s stock.

-Several other analysts have also issued reports on SAIA.
-Morgan Stanley upped their target price on Saia from $115.00 to $125.00 and gave the stock an underweight rating in a research note on Tuesday, April 13th.
-Cowen upped their target price on Saia from $136.00 to $199.00 and gave the stock a market perform rating in a research note on Tuesday, February 9th.
-Truist Securities upped their target price on Saia from $220.00 to $265.00 and gave the stock a buy rating in a research note on Thursday.
-Bank of America reaffirmed an underperform rating and issued a $202.00 target price (down previously from $208.00) on shares of Saia in a research note on Wednesday, March 10th.
-Finally, The Goldman Sachs Group increased their price objective on Saia from $188.00 to $200.00 and gave the company a neutral rating in a research note on Wednesday, March 10th.
-Two equities research analysts have rated the stock with a sell rating, five have assigned a hold rating and six have issued a buy rating to the company’s stock.
-The stock has a consensus rating of Hold and a consensus price target of $209.36.
+Other equities analysts also recently issued research reports about the company.
+Truist lifted their price objective on Saia from $220.00 to $265.00 in a research report on Thursday, April 15th.
+Morgan Stanley lifted their target price on Saia from $115.00 to $125.00 and gave the company an underweight rating in a research note on Tuesday, April 13th.
+Cowen lifted their target price on Saia from $136.00 to $199.00 and gave the company a market perform rating in a research note on Tuesday, February 9th.
+Truist Securities lifted their target price on Saia from $220.00 to $265.00 and gave the company a buy rating in a research note on Wednesday.
+Finally, The Goldman Sachs Group lifted their target price on Saia from $188.00 to $200.00 and gave the company a neutral rating in a research note on Wednesday, March 10th.
+Two investment analysts have rated the stock with a sell rating, five have assigned a hold rating and six have issued a buy rating to the stock.
+The company currently has a consensus rating of Hold and a consensus target price of $209.36.

-In related news, VP Karla J. Staver sold 1,603 shares of the firm’s stock in a transaction on Wednesday, February 24th.
+In other Saia news, VP Karla J. Staver sold 1,603 shares of the business’s stock in a transaction dated Wednesday, February 24th.
 The stock was sold at an average price of $209.83, for a total value of $336,357.49.
-Also, CFO Douglas L. Col sold 3,710 shares of the firm’s stock in a transaction on Friday, February 12th.
-The stock was sold at an average price of $203.34, for a total value of $754,391.40.
-Following the completion of the sale, the chief financial officer now directly owns 5,409 shares of the company’s stock, valued at approximately $1,099,866.06.
+Also, CFO Douglas L. Col sold 3,710 shares of the business’s stock in a transaction dated Friday, February 12th.
+The shares were sold at an average price of $203.34, for a total value of $754,391.40.
+Following the completion of the transaction, the chief financial officer now directly owns 5,409 shares of the company’s stock, valued at $1,099,866.06.
 The disclosure for this sale can be found here.
-Insiders sold 55,190 shares of company stock valued at $11,260,028 in the last ninety days.
-1.20% of the stock is currently owned by insiders.
+Over the last three months, insiders sold 55,190 shares of company stock valued at $11,260,028.
+Insiders own 1.20% of the company’s stock.

-A number of hedge funds have recently made changes to their positions in SAIA.
-Select Equity Group L.P. lifted its stake in Saia by 1,093.0% in the fourth quarter.
-Select Equity Group L.P. now owns 835,602 shares of the transportation company’s stock worth $151,077,000 after acquiring an additional 765,562 shares during the period.
-Norges Bank bought a new position in Saia in the fourth quarter worth $62,669,000.
-Vaughan Nelson Investment Management L.P. raised its holdings in Saia by 93.7% in the fourth quarter.
-Vaughan Nelson Investment Management L.P. now owns 686,022 shares of the transportation company’s stock worth $124,034,000 after purchasing an additional 331,841 shares in the last quarter.
-Artemis Investment Management LLP raised its holdings in Saia by 84.2% in the fourth quarter.
-Artemis Investment Management LLP now owns 349,760 shares of the transportation company’s stock worth $63,307,000 after purchasing an additional 159,865 shares in the last quarter.
-Finally, BlackRock Inc. raised its holdings in Saia by 4.0% in the fourth quarter.
-BlackRock Inc. now owns 3,999,105 shares of the transportation company’s stock worth $723,039,000 after purchasing an additional 154,491 shares in the last quarter.
+A number of large investors have recently bought and sold shares of SAIA.
+Truist Financial Corp lifted its holdings in shares of Saia by 7.5% in the third quarter.
+Truist Financial Corp now owns 2,669 shares of the transportation company’s stock valued at $337,000 after purchasing an additional 186 shares in the last quarter.
+Paloma Partners Management Co bought a new stake in shares of Saia in the third quarter valued at about $370,000.
+Strs Ohio raised its holdings in Saia by 16.0% during the third quarter.
+Strs Ohio now owns 2,900 shares of the transportation company’s stock worth $365,000 after acquiring an additional 400 shares in the last quarter.
+KMG Fiduciary Partners LLC bought a new stake in Saia during the fourth quarter worth about $277,000.
+Finally, Sheets Smith Wealth Management raised its holdings in Saia by 2.5% during the fourth quarter.
+Sheets Smith Wealth Management now owns 3,689 shares of the transportation company’s stock worth $667,000 after acquiring an additional 90 shares in the last quarter.

 Saia, Inc, through its subsidiaries, operates as a transportation company in North America.
 The company provides less-than-truckload services for shipments between 100 and 10,000 pounds; and other value-added services, including non-asset truckload, expedited, and logistics services.
 As of December 31, 2020, it operated 174 owned and leased facilities; and owned approximately 5,700 tractors and 17,400 trailers.